airSipper/crypto/README.md

 in no particular order...

 [sowpods.txt](./sowpods.txt)
- this is an english dictionary. uppercase. ~260,000 words
+ This is an english dictionary.
+Its ~260,000 words are uppercase.
+One word/line.

 [substitution.py](./substitution.py)
- this is a simple substitution cipher. it takes a string from the user, strips the punctuation and forces it into uppercase. it then transposes the characters and returns the ciphertext in blocks of 5 letters
+ -- This is a simple substitution cipher.
+It takes a string from the user, strips the punctuation and forces it into uppercase.
+It then transposes the characters and returns the ciphertext in blocks of 5 letters.
+ It's also possible to decrypt a ciphertext that has been encoded with this cipher.